I-go-Ope/I-go-Ope.github.io/projects.md

 As part of my work on the Pacific Ocean Neutrino Experiment, I designed and fabricated a portable instrumentation platform for the detector timing system.

-The platform provides a stable, organized, and transportable layout for electronics while improving accessibility during detector testing and deployment.
+The platform provides a stable, organized, and transportable layout for electronics while improving accessibility during detector testing.

 ### Design Objectives